tombensve/APS/APS-Libraries/APSToolsLib/docs/aps-tools-lib.md

         Service service = tracker.getWrappedService();

-This gives you a proxied _service_ instance that that gets the real service, calls it, releases it and return the result.
+This gives you a proxied _service_ instance that gets the real service, calls it, releases it and return the result.
 This handles transparently if a service has been restarted or one instance of the service has gone away and another came available.
 It will wait for the specified timeout for a service to become available and if that does not happen the _APSNoServiceAvailableException_ will be thrown.
 This is of course a runtime exception which makes the service wrapping possible without loosing the possibility to handle the case where the service is not available.

 ### Using the tracker in a similar way to the OSGi standard tracker